JuliaEarth/GeoStats.jl/docs/src/quickstart.md

 ### Geospatial transforms

-It is easy to design advanced geospatial pipelines that operate on both the table of attributes and the underlying geospatial domain:
+It is easy to design advanced geospatial pipelines that operate on both the table of features and the underlying geospatial domain:

 ```@example quickstart
 # pipeline with table transforms